sushilks/lutronjs/README.md

 # NOTE
 Looks like lutron did an firmware update that changed how the hub works, this breakes the code present in this repo.
-There is no clear solution at this time to fix this.
+I have updated the code to use Telnet to connect to the PRO-Bridge, with that this code work.
+The previous SSH mechanism of accessing the API is no longer functional.

 # lutronjs